“I Tried a Bidet and I’ll Never Use Toilet Paper Again”

 Thou shall not covet your neighbor’s toilet paper

 Since the pandemic, I’ve been texting my older neighbors to see if they needed anything when I went to the grocery store.
 One replied that she had been getting her food and toilet paper from her grocery delivery service.
 It sounded a lot better than driving store to store looking for toilet paper.
 Except when I went online, the grocery stores couldn’t guarantee it would be available and the delivery dates were pushed out a week due to high demand.
-I succumbed to the fact that we were probably going to have to use what people used before toilet paper existed or hijack the grocery delivery truck with my neighbor’s toilet paper on it.
+I eventually accepted the fact that we were probably going to have to use what people used before toilet paper existed or hijack the grocery delivery truck with my neighbor’s toilet paper on it.

 Jail time averted

-Butt why, bidet?
+Butt why a bidet?

 Seize the bidet!